Flagstar Bank (1987–2022): Management

+Acquisition by New York Community Bank

+On April 26, 2021, New York Community Bancorp, Inc. (NYCB) announced the acquisition of Flagstar in an all stock strategic merger.
+The acquisition was completed on December 1, 2022.
+New York Community Bank eventually rebranded itself under the Flagstar name.

 Controversy

 On February 24, 2012, the United States Department of Justice filed a complaint in the United States District Court for the Southern District of New York against the bank, alleging that it had improperly approved thousands of residential home mortgage loans for government insurance.
 In February 2013, a U.S. District court in Manhattan found that the bank had materially breached contracts specifying the quality and characteristics of loans to be packaged into the securities.